Alignment and matching tests for high-dimensional tensor signals via tensor contraction: Entrywise law when d=3

 \end{itemize} Second, suppose \(Q_{\tilde{t}_2\tilde{t}_3}^{t_2t_3}\) comes from the diagonal blocks, i.e. \(t_2=t_3\).
 Similarly to the previous case, this scenario can be further divided into two subcases: \begin{itemize} \item If \(t_1=t_4\), we have

 \item if \(t_1\neq t_4\), we have

 \end{itemize} \textbf{Case 2} \eqref{Eq of a.s.
 Lemma 2nd 2}: for any \(l_0,l_1\in\{1,\cdots,K\}\) such that \(l_0<l_1\), consider

 where we use (\ref{Eq of inner product partial}) and Cauchy's inequality again.
-In this situation, we can also show that each \(\mcP_{t_1\cdots t_4}\leq N^{-1}\Vert\bbQ\Vert^{2(K+2)}\) by the same method as in Case 1, so we omit the details here.
+In this situation, we can also show that each \(\mcP_{t_1\cdots t_4}\leq N^{-1}\Vert\bbQ\Vert^{2(K+2)}\) by the same method as in Case 1, so the details are omitted for brevity.
 Now, notice that

 then we can conclude Lemma \ref{Lem of minor terms 1} for \(l=2\).